danhsiao/SoundScape/README.md

 | Michael Tang | mltang2@wisc.edu | [@mltang2](https://github.com/mltang2) |

 ---

-## License

-This project is currently unlicensed.
-All rights reserved by the SoundScape team.
-Add a license file if you plan to open-source or distribute the application publicly.

 ---

 If you have questions, file an issue in the repository or reach out to any team member listed above.
 Enjoy exploring the SoundScape! 🎧🗺️